scharrier/li3_menu/README.md

 li3_menu : Lithium menu generator
 =================================

 Creating a menu in Lithium should be easy.
-This little helper does only one think : it take a menu, identify the active link and render a ul/li menu.
+This little helper does only one thing : it takes a menu, identifies the active link and render a ul/li menu.

 Installation
 ------------